How Does The Divorce Process Work In Pennsylvania?

 As of December of 2016, your separation has to be one year or more.
 Prior to December of 2016, you had to be separated two years or more.
 Once your grounds for divorce are established by either mutual consent or length of separation, the only thing preventing the entry of a final divorce decree is the resolution of any economic claims (if raised) in the pleadings.
 In order to get divorced, all claims related to the marriage must be resolved.
 There are two ways to resolve them; One is by agreement and the other is through the court system, where the court tells you and your spouse how your property is to be divided.

 For more information on Divorce Process In Pennsylvania, a phone consultation is your next best step.
-Get the information and legal answers you are seeking by calling (215) 750-9202 today.
+Get the information and legal answers you are seeking by calling or texting (215) 750-9202 today.

 In person and ONLINE consults Available